ningacoding/rn-gsignin/docs/docs/setting-up/android.md

 # Android setup guide

 :::warning
 This applies to vanilla React Native apps, not Expo.
+If you use Expo, please follow [this guide](/setting-up/expo.md).
 :::

+### Ensure compatibility

+If you're using the sponsor package:

+If you're using RN >= 0.73, you're good to go.

+But if you're using RN 0.72 or older, you need to either:

+- install version `12.1.0` of the package
+- or install version `13` AND specify `compileSdkVersion` 34 in `android/build.gradle` of your project as highlighted below

 ## 1. Google project configuration